Stewardship 2025-26

 Dear First Congregational Friend,

-It is almost April and time to think about our collective opportunity to “grow together” as a church community as we begin our 2024-2025 Stewardship campaign.
-First Congregational Church of Ann Arbor has been rooted in faith, family, and friends since 1847, and the impact on our faith community has been truly spiritual.
-As we look to our commitments of time and treasure to our beloved church, we ask you to reflect and consider the impact First Congregational has had on you and your family.
+It is almost Spring and time to think about our collective opportunity to continue to Grow Together as a church community as we begin our 2025-2026 Stewardship campaign.
+The First Congregational Church of Ann Arbor has been rooted in faith, family, and friends since 1847 and the impact on our faith community has been truly spiritual.
+As we look to our commitments of time, talents, and treasure to our beloved church, we ask you to reflect and consider the impact First Congregational has had on you and your family.

 Looking forward to seeing you soon!